1) Home Maintenance Tips

 - Inspect, repair and reseal tile grout in bathrooms, kitchens, and any other areas.

 - Make a quick inspection of the exterior of the house.
 Check foundation for cracking, blocked vents, and leaks.
 Check caulking around doors and windows.
 Check paint for peeling, cracking, fading or blistering.

 - Check the roof for leaks.
 You don’t have to get on the roof necessarily, but can inspect the underside of the roof in the attic for any signs of leaking.
 If you spot any, it’s probably time to call a professional.

 - If you don’t currently have a termite service, have a thorough termite inspection.
 Follow up on any treatment and repair recommendations.
 Keep your termite protection current, it will save you money in the long run.

 - Make sure that you know where the main cut-off valves or switches are for the home’s plumbing system, electrical service, and gas service.

 The Internet is full of home maintenance information. the article, Online Resources for Homeowners, will help you explore some of the resources.

 But if having a checklist helps keep you on focus and on target, you might try one of the following checklists:

-- Checklist for Maintaining Your Home (pdf) from the Association of Homeowners Across America.
+- Checklist for a Trouble-Free Home from the DIY Network.

 - Preventative Home Maintenance Checkup (pdf) this very detailed checklist is from the North Carolina Cooperative Extension Service.